The Holy Bible was originally written in Hebrew (Old Testament) and Greek (New Testament).

 Just read Shakespeare or the King James Version (KJV) of the Bible!

-You can see for yourself how much the English language has changed over the last 400 years.
+You can see for yourself how much the English language has changed over the last 400 years since the Authorized Version was published.

 And note the slang words that have entered your own vocabulary in just the last few months!